we need you in Vanuatu

 PROJECT COSTS: US$345 + APPLICATION FEE

 As with many South Pacific regions, Vanuatu receives significant storm activity from Jan-Apr each year and the damage caused by a large cyclone in 2015 is an on-going problem in these underprivileged areas, as well as now the recent cyclone Harold in April 2020.
 This was a category 5 cyclone – the highest level on the scale and has caused huge damaged to homes, schools and community buildings.
 We are looking for people to help in any way they can.

-With construction volunteering Vanuatu, you’ll be working mainly on community structures such as schools, community centers and public areas.
+With construction volunteering and disaster relief in Vanuatu, you’ll be working mainly on community structures such as schools, community centers and public areas.
 In many of the schools, economic challenges mean that classrooms are often makeshift and poorly constructed, resulting in un-safe and/or sub-optimal for educational purposes.
 Much of our work exists in the villages of Piliura and Launamoa which were badly affected by the cyclone Winston in 2015, as well as areas affected by the most recent cylone in 2020.

 Port Vila, the capital and main hub of Vanuatu is situated on Efate island.
 The architecture has mainly french with the population quite multicultural including ni-Vanuatu, Chinese, Vietnamese, British and French.
 Port Vila has all the standard facilities you’d expect from a commercial hub such as hospitals, shopping districts (note Vanuatu is a tax haven so duty free!), sports stadium, hotels, casino, museums and cultural centers.
 The town is a great base for divers who come for the trips to Mele Cascades, a large rain forest water fall with rock pools and incredible scenery.
 As the commercial hub tourism plays an important role, however it does not feel ‘touristy’ especially in the areas where IVI services.
 Here you can get to know the locals and truly experience the authentic lifestyle from outside of the tourist resorts.